Lake Road southeast of Dryden — two hikes

 B: Jim Schug rail trail NW toward the village of Dryden

-Hike A — into Cortland County.
+Hike A — Havington Hill, into Cortland County.
 This walk takes us up a long sloping field and then over a small hill to a wonderful vista on the other side with great views into a bucolic valley.
-The hill climb is pretty strenuous, and since we go up one side and down the other, we end up having a climb on both the outbound and return legs.
+The FLT continues through the woods and we usually make it to a second observation point for the valley before having to turn around.
+The hill climb can be pretty strenuous; since we go up one side and down the other, we end up having a climb on both the outbound and return legs.
 The scenery is generally excellent in the open parts of this walk

 Hike B — rail trail toward Dryden.
 This walk is flat and easy.
 We walk through a lot of open deserted countryside with just an occasional farm and good distant views.
 There’s a swamp along one side or the other of the trail for much of the way.
 At one point we veer off the rail trail and walk a little bit east to Dryden Lake, which is very picturesque.
-In general, I find rail trails a little tame, but this one is different.
+In general, I find rail trails a little tame, but the surrounding countryside on this hike sets it aside from many of our other local former railbed trails.
 I think it’s really satisfying.
+Hikes here in colder weather months can be a little bitter due to wind chill.
+Dress appropriately for those hikes